Oracle posterior contraction rates under hierarchical priors: Introduction

-There are vast literatures on model selection from a frequentist point of view; we only refer the reader to \cite{barron1999risk,massart2007concentration,bunea2007aggregation,tsybakov2014aggregation} as some representative pointers for various approaches of penalization, aggregation, etc. On the other hand, from a Bayes point of view, although posterior contraction rates have been derived for many different models (see e.g. \cite{ghosal2000convergence,shen2001rates,ghosal2007convergence, castillo2012needles,castillo2014bayesian,castillo2015bayesian,rousseau2010rates,van2008rates,van2009adaptive,hoffmann2015adaptive} for some key contributions), understanding towards general Bayes model selection procedures has been limited. \cite{ghosal2008nonparametric} focused on designing adaptive Bayes procedures with models primarily indexed by the smoothness level of classical function classes in the context of density estimation.
-Their conditions are complicated and seem not directly applicable to other settings. \cite{gao2015general} designed a prior specific to structured linear problems in the Gaussian regression model, with their main focus on high-dimensional (linear) and network problems.
-It seems non-trivial for their framework to handle other non-linear models.
+Such a hierarchical prior design is intrinsic in many proposals for different problems, including the canonical Gaussian white noise/regression and density estimation \cite{arbel2013bayesian,belitser2003adaptive,deJonge2010adaptive,ghosal2008nonparametric,kruijer2010adaptive,lember2007universal,rousseau2017asymptotic,scricciolo2006convergence}, and the more recent sparse linear regression \cite{castillo2015bayesian,castillo2012needles}, trace regression \cite{alquier2014bayesian}, shape restricted regression \cite{hannah2011bayesian,holmes2003generalized}, covariance matrix estimation \cite{gao2015ratepca,pati2014posterior}, etc. Despite many contraction rates available for different models (see e.g. \cite{castillo2014bayesian,castillo2015bayesian,castillo2012needles,ghosal2000convergence,ghosal2007convergence,ghosal2017fundamentals,hoffmann2015adaptive,rousseau2010rates,shen2001rates,van2008rates,van2009adaptive} for some key contributions), a unified theoretical understanding towards the behavior of posterior distributions under the hierarchical prior design has been limited. \cite{ghosal2008nonparametric} focused on designing adaptive Bayes procedures with models primarily indexed by the smoothness level of function classes in the context of density estimation.
+Their conditions are complicated and seem not directly applicable to other settings. \cite{deJonge2010adaptive} uses a specific location mixture prior for regression/density estimation/classification. \cite{arbel2013bayesian} considered a more general setting where the models are indexed by functions that admit a linear $\ell_2$-basis structure (e.g. Sobolev/Besov type); see also \cite{rousseau2017asymptotic}. \cite{gao2015general} designed a prior specific to structured linear problems in the Gaussian regression model, with their main focus on high-dimensional (linear) and network problems.
+As such, all these results apriori require certain specific form of the prior, the model structure, or the statistical experiments.

-Despite these limitations, \cite{ghosal2008nonparametric,gao2015general} give useful clues.
-One common feature in these papers is a two-step prior design, where the first-step prior $\Lambda_n$ assesses the model selection uncertainty, followed by a second-step prior $\Pi_{n,m}$ quantifying the prior belief in the strength of the signals within the specific chosen model $\mathcal{F}_m$ from the first step.
-Such a prior design is intrinsic in many proposals for different problems, e.g. \cite{castillo2012needles,castillo2015bayesian} for sparse linear regression, \cite{alquier2014bayesian} for trace regression, \cite{holmes2003generalized,hannah2011bayesian} for shape restricted regression, \cite{gao2015ratepca,pati2014posterior} for problems related to convariance matrix estimation.